EXPRESSCLUSTER/Log-Analysis/README.md

 ### Create alert rule

+Log query alert rules create an alert when a log query returns a particular result.

-1.Select [New alert rule] to create a new alert rule based on the current log query.
+1. Select [New alert rule] to create a new alert rule based on the current log query.

-2.Set the [Operator] and [Threshold value] in alert logic.
+2. Set the [Operator] and [Threshold value] in alert logic.
 An alert is created when this value is true.

-3.Click [Add action groups] to add one to the alert rule.
+3. Click [Add action groups] to add one to the alert rule.
 Select a Subscription and Resource group for the action group and give it an Action group name that will appear in the portal and a Display name that will appear in email and SMS notifications.

-4.Configure different settings for the alert rule in the Alert rule details section.(Alert rule name,Description,Severity for the alert,Enable alert upon creation)
+4. Configure different settings for the alert rule in the Alert rule details section.(Alert rule name,Description,Severity for the alert,Enable alert upon creation)

 ### Ploblem
 - How to use the alert function.